Pierro55/Automatic-Filament-Welding-Machine/README.md

 I don't have the machine on hand because I have built it for a company so I cannot make it fully working unfortunately as I don’t have the financial medium to build one myself (roughly 1000 Euros).
 Nevertheless, I wanted to make this open source as I have learned a lot through the open source movement about 3D printing and I wanted to give something back to the community.
 If you have any question please do not hesitate to send a DM on Discord: Pirre#4076

 ## Work in Progress
-Please notice that this reprository is an work in progress at this moment as it takes quite a bit time to setting up everything neatly.
+Please notice that this reprository is work in progress at this moment as it takes quite a bit time setting up everything neatly.